ᴱQ. Oilima Markirya “The Last Ark”

 At this point Tolkien produced one final draft based on the original Qenya development, labeled OM1 by the editors, along with a new English translation of that version.
 The final draft of this version of the poem was published by Christopher Tolkien as the “first version of Oilima Markirya” in an addendum to the “A Secret Vice” essay (MC/220-221).

 Tolkien then cleaned up the divergent English poem and translated it back into Qenya, thereby producing a “second version” which he presented in his 1931 talk.
 There is also one draft of this second version, label OM2a by the editors of the Early Qenya Poetry article (PE16/81), but it is nearly identical to the version appearing with the essay.

-Four decades later, Tolkien produced yet any version of this poem base on his conceptions of the Quenya language towards the end of his life, and this version is discussed in the entry for the Q. Markirya poem.
+Four decades later, Tolkien produced yet another version of this poem based on his conceptions of the Quenya language towards the end of his life, and this version is discussed in the entry for the Q. Markirya poem.

 |man kiluva kirya ninqe?||“Who shall see a white ship?”|

 |oilima ailinello lúte||“leave the last shore”|

 |níve qímari ringa ambar||“the pale phantoms in her cold bosom”|

 |man kiluva kirya ninqe²?||“Who shall heed a white ship?”|